Myrmex/WpfCalava/README.md

 To save/restore the layout, I find satisfying to just use code behind, as this is essentially view-related stuff, not pertaining to the VM.
 So I just add a couple of menu items and their handlers.
 See the `MainView` class in the project.

 You can use a couple of menu items in the main view to save or restore the layout once you have modified it at your will.

-Note that there also is an `IsSelected` property to be bound (one-way) to the corresponding AD control.
-Not sure how this is meant to be used when using CM, where the conductor takes care of activating VMs.